realpython/python-guide/docs/writing/documentation.rst

 refactoring, and then, when discovered wrong, they will throw suspicion on all other comments in the code, regardless of their individual correctness.

-**No need comments for perfect code...** An hypothetical perfectly readable code, with a crystal clear logic stream, expressive variable and function names, orthogonal segmentation passing exactly between the flesh and the bones, and no implicit assumptions of any kind, would not require any comment at all.
+**There's no need to comment perfect code...** An hypothetical perfectly readable code, with a crystal clear logic stream, expressive variable and function names, orthogonal segmentation passing exactly between the flesh and the bones, and no implicit assumptions of any kind, would not require any comment at all.